firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-10/2014-02-04-just-a-couple-modifications.md

 Hush little one, don't you cry.
 Now I just need to replace your eye.

 Just a couple seconds now, just a few.
 When you wake up, you'll be all new.

-#### About the Author

-Kelly Stiles lives in various places, but mostly the woods.
-She is one of the co-editors for the Goldfish Grimm Spicy Sushi Fiction publication and is also an assistant acquisitions editor of novellas for Dagan Books.
-Her day job is in the local national park.
-You can visit her blog at [ladykuro.wordpress.com](http://ladykuro.wordpress.com/).